aptos-labs/aptos-core/documentation/coding_guidelines.md

 ### README.md for top-level directories and other major components

-Each major component of Diem Core needs to have a `README.md` file.
+Each major component of Aptos Core needs to have a `README.md` file.
 Major components are:
 * top-level directories (e.g. `diem/network`, `diem/language`)
 * the most important crates in the system (e.g. `vm-runtime`)